batteriescpp/batteriescpp.github.io/reference/async.md

 #### batt::Watch::await_modify

-Retries `fn` on the Watch value until it succeeds or the watch is closed.
+Retries `fn` on the Watch value until it succeeds or the Watch is closed.

 ```c++
 template <typename Fn = batt::Optional<T>(T)>